kubesphere/website/content/en/docs/project-user-guide/grayscale-release/canary-release.md

 ## Prerequisites

 - You need to enable [KubeSphere Service Mesh](../../../pluggable-components/service-mesh/).
 - You need to create a workspace, a project and an account (`project-regular`).
 The account must be invited to the project with the role of `operator`.
-For more information, see [Create Workspace, Project, Account and Role](../../../quick-start/create-workspace-and-project).
+For more information, see [Create Workspaces, Projects, Accounts and Roles](../../../quick-start/create-workspace-and-project).
 - You need to enable **Application Governance** and have an available app so that you can implement the canary release for it.
 The sample app used in this tutorial is Bookinfo.
 For more information, see [Deploy Bookinfo and Manage Traffic](../../../quick-start/deploy-bookinfo-to-k8s/).

 ## Create Canary Release Job